daniel-orlov/cf-orlov-infographics/README.md

 # my-infographics
-Things I find valuable to share with everyone neatly packed in a form of infographics
+Ideas I find valuable to share with everyone neatly packed in a form of infographics